 The following table highlights the typical broadband speeds required when using a dedicated broadband connection for voice.
-It’s important to note that this is the speed required purely for voice usage.
+Moreover, it’s important to note that this is the speed required purely for voice usage.
 If you have other data usage on the connection, you will need to factor this in.

 6. How does the voice clarity of VoIP compare to traditional telephony?

 Poor call quality creates a bad impression for anybody you do business with on the phone.
-It’s the last thing you want to experience with your telecom provider.
+Therefore, it is the last thing you want to experience with your telecom provider.

 Blueface understands your business demands dial tone reliability with crystal clear conversations – so how do we achieve this?

-Your own broadband and local network may represent a risk of causing bad call quality if not setup correctly.
-First check with a Blueface expert to find out if your business is ready for Blueface.
+Additionally, your own broadband and local network may represent a risk of causing bad call quality if not setup correctly.
+To begin, check with a Blueface expert to find out if your business is ready for Blueface.